Would Your Test Tag Program Pass A Safety Audit?

 - Industrial relations problems with the workforce

-- Mobile technicians not being able to use their appliances on sites
+- Mobile technicians not being able to use their appliances on external sites

-Any of these can adversely impact your business.
+Any of these can have an adverse impact your business &/or your team.

-I you don’t get caught on the back foot, so I have put together a super easy checklist covering the 17 essential components that make up a fully compliant test and tag program.
+I don't want you to get caught on the back foot, so I have put together a super easy checklist covering 17 essential components you can use to check your test and tag program is fully compliant.

 You can use this checklist in many ways, including;

-- When setting up a program to ensure you have everything in place
+- As a template to ensure you have everything in place when setting up your program

 - To check your existing program has everything in place